Jordan B. Zimmerman, Chair

 Melissa Seixas was named state president Duke Energy Florida, serving approximately 1.8 million electric retail customers in central Florida on February 4, 2021.
 She is responsible for the financial performance of Duke Energy’s regulated utility in Florida and for managing state and local regulatory and government relations and community affairs as well as for advancing the company’s rate and regulatory initiatives.
 Previously she served as vice president of government and community relations for Duke Energy Florida where she directed the company’s efforts to strengthen relationships with municipal, community and civic organizations, as well as with business leaders throughout the company’s 35 county service area.

-Melissa has a strong tradition of supporting her community.
+Ms. Seixas has a strong tradition of supporting her community.
 She has served as a board member for many non-profit and business organizations including Clearwater Marine Aquarium and Pinellas County Urban League.
 She is currently the Chairwoman of the Board for the St. Petersburg Downtown Partnership.
 She recently served as an appointee to the University of South Florida Consolidation Taskforce and served as co-chair for the USF St. Petersburg campus 50th anniversary in 2015-2016.

 Charles Tokarz is a certified public accountant with over forty years of experience in business, finance and financial planning.
 Currently Mr. Tokarz is the vice president of finance for Medallion Home.
 Prior to that, he was a senior auditor for one of the “Big Eight” public accounting firms and owner of an accounting firm providing controller and chief financial officer services to small & medium-sized private and public businesses.
 Mr. Tokarz is a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants.
 Mr. Tokarz served as a teaching assistant and adjunct professor at the University of Massachusetts Amherst, Florida International University and University of Miami.
 He received his Bachelor of Science and Master of Science in business administration degrees from the University of Massachusetts Amherst, where he was inducted into Beta Gamma Sigma.
 Mr. Tokarz also served for four years as an aircrewman with the U.S. Navy.
 Mr. Tokarz’s Board of Trustees assignments include the chair of the Academic and Campus Environment Committee and a member of the Finance Committee.
+He also serves as the chair of the Sarasota-Manatee campus advisory board.

 Term Expires: 2021